jestjs/jest/docs/ExpectAPI.md

 You can also provide a value to check if it's strictly equal to the `value` at `propPath`.

-The following example contains a `houseForSale` object with properties both with simple as well as deep nesting.
+The following example contains a `houseForSale` with nested properties.
+We are testing `houseForSale` properties using `toHaveProperty` to check if certain properties exist, we are also performing checks on the values of certain properties, if they are strictly equal to the desired value.

 ```js
 // Object containing house features to be tested